IPwe’s AI-Based Valuation Methodology

-Financial ratings focus is usually on considerations of purely financial ROI & the associated risk hedging.
-However, rating types have also emerged whose reference object is quality of companies & financial instruments.
+Financial ratings focus is usually on considerations of purely financial ROI and the associated risk hedging.
+However, rating types have also emerged whose reference object is the quality of companies and financial instruments.

 In these cases, the risk assessment is based on what happens if the reference object does not meet the quality benchmark.

-There are no such ratings for IP & especially inventions.
+There are no such ratings for IP and especially inventions.
 If the assessment costs more than the financial benefit gained, then the assessment won’t take place.

 These times have changed for IP.
-AI has enabled batch-scoring across whole industries and blockchain tech completes this technological breakthrough by providing an unbroken & unforgeable chain of evidence through tokenisation.
+AI has enabled batch-scoring across whole industries.
+While blockchain technology completes this technological breakthrough by providing an unbroken and unforgeable chain of evidence through tokenisation.

-Only stacks of patents belonging to the same technological area are compared with each other in IPwe’s ratings.
+Importantly, IPwe breaks down its ratings into industries to avoid misleading cross-assessment of assets.
+In IPwe’s ratings, only stacks of patents belonging to the same technological area are compared with each other.

-Once the target portfolio is split into the respective industries it belongs to, the rating methodology takes a bottom-up approach, from the individual inventions up to the aggregated technology level.
+Once the target portfolio is split into its respective industries, the rating methodology adopts a bottom-up approach.
+This bottom-up approach assesses individual inventions and aggregates them to the technology level.

 Each invention has a total of 11 attributes associated with it that are structurally relevant for the rating, with each attribute having a score ranging between 1-100: